rlatldn1224/rlatldn1224/README.md

 ---

+## 🎯 My Mission & Goals

+- **certification**: My goal is to get a "sqld certificate" and an "Information Processing Engineer certificate".

+---

 ### 💬 Ask me about:
 - **Cloud Native Development**, **Spring Boot**, **Big Data**, and **AI**.
 - Best practices for **Microservices** and **Kubernetes**.